propolies/kavi/docs/src/content/getting-started/first-api.md

 }
 ```

-Here's where it get's powerful, as we get **end to end typesafety**.
+Here's where it gets powerful, as we get **end to end typesafety**.

 ```svelte file=+page.svelte
 <script lang="ts">